AMIS method – The new standard in modern hip surgery

 Conclusion – Why the AMIS method is the future

 The AMIS method combines the best of modern technology, minimally invasive procedures, and patient-centered care.
-In combination with short-stem prostheses, it offers an optimal solution for patients who value rapid rehabilitation, long-lasting results, and minimal stress.
-For many patients, it represents the gold standard in hip replacement surgery.
-A consultation at the ENDOPROTHETICUM will help you find the right therapy for you.
+In combination with short-stem prostheses, it offers an optimal solution for patients who value rapid rehabilitation, long-lasting results, and minimal strain.
+For many patients, it represents the gold standard in hip arthroplasty.
+A consultation at ENDOPROTHETICUM helps you find the right therapy for you.